TechnicProblem/hello-world/README.md

 I have never used GitHub before.

-I think that this only works on macOS/Mac OS X.
+I think that this only works on Linux, macOS/Mac OSX or other Unix systems.

 macOS Shell Script.
 How to use on mac: